« Back to course list

 • Construct and interpret a Mohr-circle for shear and tensile failure

-• Employ log-based correlation function to estimate mechanical properties
+• Describe the pros and cons of using log-based correlation function to estimate mechanical properties

 • Identify potential lab experiments to measure required formation properties

-• Calculate the mud weight that leads to shear and tensile failure (fracturing conditions)
+• Predict the mud weight that leads to shear and tensile failure (fracturing conditions)

 • Understand the impact of well orientation on the recommended mud weight / bore hole instability

-• Describe the workflow and data to develop a field-wide fit-for-purpose geomechanical model
+• Explain the workflow and data to develop a field-wide fit-for-purpose geomechanical model

 • Estimate reservoir compaction and (seabed) subsidence using simplified analytical approaches

-• Produce a simplified, but appropriate geometrical (layered, upscaled) model that honours contrasts in initial stress, formation properties and loading conditions, including
+• Discuss how to develop a simplified, but appropriate geometrical (layered, upscaled) model that honours contrasts in initial stress, formation properties and loading conditions

 • Outline the qualitative impact of pressure and temperature change on the risk related to compaction, well failure, top-seal integrity and fault reactivation